-- 1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote on his or her behalf.
+1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote on his or her behalf.
 A proxy need not to be a member of the Company.
 A form of proxy may be obtained from the bank's website www.creditbank.co.ke or the banks head office, One Africa Place, Westlands, Nairobi or our Company's Share Registrar, Custody and Registrars Services, at IKM Place, Tower B, 1st Floor, 5th Ngong Avenue, Nairobi.
-To be valid, a form of proxy must be duly completed by the member and must either be lodged with the Registrar of the Company at Custody and Registrars Services, at IKM Place, Tower B, 1st Floor, 5th Ngong Avenue, Nairobi or be posted to Custody and Registrars Services, P. O. Box 8484-00100 Nairobi, so as to reach the Registrar not later than 48 hours before the meeting or emailed to proxy@candrgroup.co.ke in pdf format.
-Duly completed form must be supported by a copy of ID/valid Passport of the member. - 2.
-In the case of a member being a corporation, the proxy must be under a common Seal or under the hand of an officer or attorney duly authorised. - 3.
-Registration for the AGM opens on Monday 17th June, 2024 at 8:00 a.m. and will close on Friday 21st, June 2024 at 12:00 noon.
-Shareholders will not be able to register after 21st, June 2024, 12:00 noon. - 4.
-A full copy of the Audited Accounts and Financial Statements for the year ended 31 December 2023 may be viewed on the Bank website www.creditbank.co.ke.
-A printed copy may be requested from the Bank's head office, One Africa Place, Westlands, Nairobi or our Company's Share Registrar, Custody and Registrars Services, at IKM Place, Tower B, 1st Floor, 5th Ngong Avenue, Nairobi between 9.00AM to 3.00PM from Monday to Thursday and Friday 8.30AM to 12.30PM.
+To be valid, a form of proxy must be duly completed by the member and must either be lodged with the Registrar of the Company at Custody and Registrars Services, at IKM Place, Tower B, 1st Floor, 5th Ngong Avenue, Nairobi or be posted to Custody and Registrars Services, P. O. Box 8484-00100 Nairobi, so as to reach the Registrar not later than 48 hours before the meeting or emailed to proxy@@candr.africa in pdf format.
+Duly completed form must be supported by a copy of ID/valid Passport of the member.